sst/sst/www/docs/constructs/Bucket.md

 _Type_ : `(FunctionDefinition | BucketNotificationProps)[]`, _defaults to_ `[]`

-A list of [`FunctionDefinition`](Function.md#functiondefinition) or [`BucketNotificationProps`](#bucketnotificationprops) objects that'll be used to create the notifications for the bucket.
+A list of [`FunctionDefinition`](Function.md#functiondefinition) or [`BucketNotificationProps`](#bucketnotificationprops) that'll be used to create the notifications for the bucket.

 ### s3Bucket?

 _Type_ : `cdk.aws-s3.Bucket | cdk.aws-s3.BucketProps`, _defaults to_ `undefined`

-Or optionally pass in a CDK [`cdk.aws-s3.BucketProps`](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-s3.BucketProps.html) or a [`cdk.aws-s3.Bucket`](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-s3.Bucket.html) instance.
+Optionally pass in a CDK [`cdk.aws-s3.BucketProps`](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-s3.BucketProps.html) or a [`cdk.aws-s3.Bucket`](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-s3.Bucket.html) instance.
 This allows you to override the default settings this construct uses internally to create the bucket.

 ## BucketNotificationProps